FelixAnna/web-service-dlw/readme.md

 `deployment/kubernetes/kind/*.yml`: set up kubernetes cluster by using kind, which can run multiple control panel and work nodes by using docker containers in local.

 #### Set up kind:
+This version do not contains SSL/TLS termination and https redirection, and use kubernetes service discovery.

 [kind/readme.md](deployment/kubernetes/kind/readme.md)

 #### deployments